jasonjson/jasonjson.github.io/_posts/2015-10-21-valid-parentheses.markdown

 ---
 layout: post
-title: Valid parentheses
+title: 20 - Valid parentheses
 date: 2015-10-21 03:35:31.000000000 -04:00
 tags:
-- Algorithm
+- Leetcode
 categories:
-- Brain teaser
+- Brain Teaser
 author: Jason
 ---
 **Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.**